amzn/jekyll-doc-project/_docs/Jekyll Doc Project/Theme Instructions/jekyllhowto-content-and-formatting.md

 For more information, see [Riperian][glossary#riperian].

 ## Tooltips

 You can leverage your glossary for tooltips by using the tooltips.html include.
 Here's an example:

 ```
-{% raw %The setting was {% include tooltips.html term="riperian" capitalize="true" %} to say the least.
+{% raw %}The setting was {% include tooltips.html term="riperian" capitalize="true" %} to say the least.

 I cannot believe she described this canal trail as {% include tooltips.html term="riperian" %} in the book.{% endraw %}
 ```